 As one of the most historic cities in the United States, Boston is where the events that sparked the American Revolution began, not to mention many other events that helped shape our nation.
 You cannot visit Boston without getting in some or all of the most significant historic sites.
 To see the most sights and learn all the interesting facts behind the people and places in the city, hop on the Old Town Trolley Tour.
 This is the most comprehensive sightseeing tour you’ll find in Boston, taking you past more than 100 points of interest including Faneuil Hall, Boston Common, the Old State House, Paul Revere’s house, the Old North Church and much more.

 The tour is fully narrated, filled with great stories and all you’d want to know about the history of the city.
-You can get on and off the trolley at any of the 18 stops as much as you want, giving you time to explore the sights, grab a bite to eat at the original Cheers bar or wander around Boston Public Garden and take a ride on the Swan Boats.
+You can get on and off the trolley at any of the many stops as much as you want, giving you time to explore the sights, grab a bite to eat at the original Cheers bar or wander around Boston Public Garden and take a ride on the Swan Boats.

 Boston is home to some of the best museums in the Northeast.
 Whether you’re into art, history, maritime history, science or need a place for the kiddos to burn off some steam, Boston has it all.
-There’s the Museum of Fine Arts, the Institute of Contemporary Art, the Museum of Science, the Boston Children’s Museum, the USS Constitution Museum and the Harvard Museum of Natural History.
+There’s the Museum of Fine Arts, the Institute of Contemporary Art, the Museum of Science, Boston Children’s Museum, the USS Constitution Museum and the Harvard Museum of Natural History.
 There’s even an entire museum dedicated to the Boston Tea Party.

 The Boston Tea Party Ships and Museum is the newest in the city and unlike anything you’ve ever experienced.
 It is located on a floating barge at the end of the Congress Street Bridge and visitors participate in the events that took place the night of the Boston Tea Party.
 Totally immersive, you get to march alongside costumed Patriots, throw tea in the harbor and walk on board authentically restored tea ships.